Skip to content

 Donate

-THE SMILES FOUNDATION is a registered charity (no. 1087961) working in children & youth in Birmingham · BL9 5QW.
+The Smiles Foundation is a registered charity (no. 1087961) working in international aid in Bolton · BL9 5QW.
 Its latest Charity Commission filing directs 99% of spending to charitable activities, holding roughly 2 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈15% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-THE SMILES FOUNDATION has a Clarity Score of 82 out of 100 on CharityCompare (3 stars, Good).
+The Smiles Foundation has a Clarity Score of 85 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1087961.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £421k, with 99% of expenditure on charitable activities.
+Primary cause area: International aid.
+Latest accounts year 2024: total income £725k, with 99% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 2 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .